-Since cardiovascular morbidity is associated with GH, previous studies have investigated the relationship between GH levels and the occurrence of POTS.
-In the study by Johansson M et al. (2021), POTS patients were found to have lower median plasma GH levels and higher supine heart rate (HR) and diastolic blood pressure (but not systolic blood pressure) than control subjects.
+Previous studies have investigated the relationship between GH levels and the occurrence of POTS.
+Johansson et al. (2021) found lower median plasma GH levels and higher supine heart rates (HR) and diastolic blood pressures (but not systolic blood pressures) in patients with POTS than in control subjects.
 (Johansson M et al. Circulating levels of growth hormone in postural orthostatic tachycardia syndrome.
-Scientific Reports 2021; 11:8575). https://doi.org/10.1038/s41598-021-87983-5 In contrast, a previous study that used a proteomics approach reported elevated GH plasma levels in patients with POTS.
+Scientific Reports 2021; 11:8575). https://doi.org/10.1038/s41598-021-87983-5 In contrast, a study that used a proteomics approach reported elevated GH plasma levels in patients with POTS.
 (Medic Spahic, J. et al. Proteomic analysis reveals sex-specific biomarker signatures in postural orthostatic tachycardia syndrome.
 BMC Cardiovasc.
 Disord.
 (2020) 20, 190.) https://doi.org/10.1186/s12872-020-01465-6

 About the study